Chronic cholecystitis is swelling and irritation of the gallbladder that continues over time.

 Prevention of Chronic cholecystitis

 The condition is not always preventable.
-Eating less fatty foods may relieve symptoms in people with acute cholecystitis who have not had their gallbladder removed.
+Eating less fatty foods may relieve symptoms in people.
 However, the benefit of a low-fat diet has not been proven.